Mubarakgithub/Firstrepo/README.md

 # Firstrepo
-It is my first repo
+It is my first repository